 Today, I think we as a nation grieve.
 I have seen post after post from people regarding the mass shooting in Las Vegas.
 Every new update causes me to grieve more.
-For the last day, I have struggle to find the words to say and things to share that can adequately show my grief and brokenness.
+For the last day, I have struggled to find the words to say and things to share that can adequately show my grief and brokenness.
 And that’s where I leave it…brokenness.
 The tragedy of the shooting is more than the lives that were lost or the people who were hurt.
 The tragedy of the shooting is more than an evil act.
 Facts of the incident are still coming in and we won’t have all the details for probably a while.
 And yet the facts we do have don’t bring comfort and the questions still unanswered still bring concern and pain.
 The majority of the posts I have seen online state something along the lines of praying for victims all the while asking the question of “why?” which remains unanswered.

 But if I may, I’d like to share with you my thoughts on this tragedy as well as an idea of how to move forward.